The Princeton Review Career Quiz vs. MyPassionAI: An Honest 2026 Comparison by the Founder of One of Them

 Pricing, access, and what you get for the money

-The honest read: Princeton Review wins on raw price (zero beats €1.99).
-MyPassionAI wins on durability of output (the €1.99 buys you a report you still have in a year).
+The honest read: Princeton Review wins on raw price (zero is unbeatable).
+MyPassionAI charges for the full report because it goes deeper than a color-pair career list, with detailed matches and supporting context per match.
 Which matters depends on what you plan to do with the result.
-A high-schooler browsing directions doesn't need durability.
+A high-schooler browsing directions does not need that depth.
 A 31-year-old paying to reshape their next five career years probably does.

 What the Princeton Review gets uniquely right